nyaray/shortie/README.md

 # shortie

-The world-wide meme-economy is exploding: time is money and we need to save time on URLs, as we read them letter by letter to our friends over discord when discussing which NFT to right click and download next.
+The world-wide meme-economy is exploding: time is money and we need to save time on URLs, as we read them letter by letter to our friends over \<insert voice chat here\> when discussing which \<overhyped pyramid scheme instance\> to right click and `Save as` next.

 This is the world in which shortie was born.

 ## Requirements

+The instructions assume that you're running GNU/Linux, but macOS command equivalents should be easy to figure out.

 Running shortie doesn't require much!

 To run shortie, you need to have [Docker](https://www.docker.com/products/docker-desktop/alternatives) installed.

+### Permissions

+If you get errors about permissions when trying to run `bootstrap.sh` you might need to add yourself to the group that owns the docker daemon socket file.
+Use `ls -l <file>` on the file you're being denied access to in order to figure out which group owns the socket.
+Then add yourself to that group with

+    sudo usermod -a -G <groupname> <username>

+you probably also want to grant yourself read/write rights by running:

+    sudo chmod 660 <file>

+After this you either need to log out and back in again or to log in to the newly added group by running `newgrp docker`.
+Note that you *might* need to reboot for the change to take effect properly.

+You should now be able to use `docker ps` to see that you may communicate with the local docker service.

 ### Development